← Back to 史記

 滿 輿

 By the time the present emperor had been on the throne for several years, in the more than seventy years since Han rose, the nation had no affairs.
 When they did not encounter water or drought disasters, the people then had each person supplied and each house sufficient, the granaries of cities and towns were all full, and the treasuries had surplus goods and wealth.
-The money in the capital accumulated in huge amounts of ten thousands, and the strings rotted and could not be counted.
+The money in the capital accumulated in enormous quantities, until the strings rotted, and the coins could no longer be counted.
 The grain in the great granary, old grain following old grain, was full and overflowed, exposed and piled outside, until it rotted and could not be eaten.
-The masses in streets and alleys had horses, and between the paths and crossroads they formed groups, and those who rode marked mares were excluded and could not gather for meetings.
+Commoners in streets and alleys had horses, and along the paths and crossroads they formed groups; those who rode government-branded mares were shunned and could not gather for meetings.
 Those who guarded the alley gates ate fine grain and meat, those who served as clerks extended their sons and grandsons, and those who resided as officials took it as their surname and appellation.
 Therefore, each person loved themselves and valued not violating the law, first practiced righteousness, and then shrank from shame and humiliation.
-At this time, the net was loose and the people were rich.
-They used their wealth arrogantly and overflowingly, and some even annexed and merged with powerful faction followers, using military force to decide matters in rural areas.
-The imperial clan, those with land, dukes, ministers, and grand masters and below, contended in luxury, and their rooms, houses, carriages, and clothing usurped those of their superiors, with no limits.
+At this time, the net of law was loose, and the people were wealthy.
+Some became arrogant and extravagant in their use of wealth, even annexing land and gathering powerful retainers, using force to dominate local affairs.
+The imperial clan, territorial lords, high ministers, and officials below them competed in extravagance, and their houses, carriages, and clothing exceeded the privileges allowed by their rank.
 When things flourish, they then decline; this is certainly their change.

 7